 Use of the terms Kentucky Retirement System (KRS) or County Employees’ Retirement System (CERS) includes the Kentucky Public Pensions Authority (KPPA).

+Legal Advertisements and Notices

+In accordance with KRS Chapter 424, in legal advertisements and notices the time shall be stated in both Eastern and Central time.

 LEGAL: HB 869 AMENDS KRS 61.805 DEFINING TIME AS MEANING THE TIME OF DAY STATED IN BOTH EASTERN AND CENTRAL TIME.
 THIS BILL CONTAINS AN EMERGENCY CLAUSE AND IS EFFECTIVE AS OF APRIL 27, 2026.